 Looking after your mental health and wellbeing

 We understand that COVID-19 (coronavirus) has created uncertainty and anxiety, the constant news can feel overwhelming.
-We are adjusting to a different way of life, with children off school, many people not working or working from home, as well as not seeing family, friends and colleagues.
+We are adjusting to a new, different way of life.

 This anxiety is natural, and we are all feeling it.
 Fortunately, there are things that we can do to protect our mental health and to support the wellbeing of our friends and family.